AndyShiue/Ende-readme/README.md

 };
 ```

-Types of arguments in `const` mode are not always inferred to be `Type`, they can be inferred to be types or higher-kinded types as well.
+Types of arguments in `const` mode are not always inferred to be `Type`, they can be inferred to be types or kinds of higher-kinded types as well.
 For example, if you want to write a function generic over functors, you don't need to explicitly write down the kind of `F`:

 ```rust